otaviolbarbosa/spacex-challenge/README.md

 # SpaceX Latest Launches

 This React Native project is a code challenge and I had so much fun during the development process!
-Basically, it aims to display information about the latest mission launches.
+Basically, it aims to display information about the latest mission launches from SpaceX.

 ## Dependencies